QLD Construction Site Accident Lawyers

 • Civil construction industry

-• Falls are a leading cause of injury in construction
+• Falls are a leading cause of broken bones and spinal injury on construction sites

 • Workers may fall from roofs, ladders, or scaffolds, or into trenches and excavations